 The African Commission on Human and Peoples’ Rights may decide complaints (“communications”) against all 53 Member States of the African Union, all parties to the African Charter on Human and Peoples’ Rights.
 Individuals, organizations and States may submit communications concerning alleged violations of the African Charter.
 The Commission also reviews States’ reports on their implementation of regional human rights treaties, conducts country visits, monitors priority issues through its rapporteurships and other special mechanisms, and may request “provisional measures” to prevent irreparable harm to victims.

-The African Court on Human and Peoples’ Rights has jurisdiction to give advisory opinions, and to decide complaints against the 7 States that have accepted its jurisdiction.
+The African Court on Human and Peoples’ Rights has jurisdiction to give advisory opinions, and to decide complaints against the States that have accepted its jurisdiction.
 The Court accepts complaints from: the African Commission, a State party to a complaint before the Commission, States parties to the Court whose citizen alleges a human rights violation, and African intergovernmental organizations.
 When accepting the Court’s jurisdiction, a State may also authorize the Court to receive complaints against it from individuals and certain non-governmental organizations.
-Thus far, all seven members of the Court have authorized such complaints.
+As of August 2014, seven States have authorized such complaints.